-Other Operating Expenses increased from ₱104 million to ₱174 million due to increases in salaries and employee benefits, outside services, professional fees, utilities and communication and supplies as a result of the Group's continued expansion.
+Other Operating Expenses grew from \$250 million to \$457 million due to increases in salaries and employee benefits, outside services, rentals and utilities and communication as a result of the Group's continued expansion.
 In addition, the Group paid additional taxes and licenses related to conversion of certain loans, and filing fees related to incorporation of new companies.
-Finally, Miscellaneous Expenses increased as a result of fines and penalties paid to the Philippine Competition Commission amounting to ₱20 million related to the acquisition of a significant interest in the 2Go Group, Inc.
+Finally, Miscellaneous Expenses increased as a result of the \$20 million fines and penalties paid to the Philippine Competition Commission with respect to the acquisition of a significant interest in the 2Go Group, Inc.